- Mar 26, 2013

 There has never actually been a "Key West Resort & Casino," anywhere, in Las Vegas, Florida, or anywhere else.
 There was, briefly, a slot parlor called "Key West Casino" outside of Port Charlotte, Florida, but it is now closed.
 They had no table games, and Key West chips were never used (or any good) there.

 There is one set of 300 Key West chips in Afghanistan (shipped to a U.S. soldier who left them there when he returned home), and one set aboard a U.S. aircraft carrier at sea.
 The U.S.S.
 Key West, a nuclear submarine, does not have a set of Key West chips aboard.

 The business sells casino chips, playing cards and gaming accessories.
 We don't have a license to do any live gaming, and we don't.
 (Except for our blackjack promotions, where you get to play a hand of blackjack for $2 off your purchase).

 The law is the law...

 Everything we sell -- casino chips, roulette chips, and everything you can find in a casino -- is strictly illegal in my home state of Delaware, and can't be found anywhere outside one of the state's three licensed casinos.
 Owning or possessing any of the items is a crime.
-You're exempt if you have a business license to make or sell those things, and a permit from the U.S. Department of Justice.
-We have both.
+You're exempt if you have a state business license and are registered as a seller of gambling devices with the U.S. Department of Justice.
+(We have both.)

 Looking to the future

-The past year was our most successful, and we're looking forward to a more eventful 2020 for Key West.
+The year 2019 was our most successful, and we're looking forward to a more eventful 2020 for Key West.
 I will be planning giveaways and contests each month this year.